 An institution may nominate one individual.
 Selection of Fellows will be made by the cohort Leadership Facilitators on an individual basis with attention given to the strength of the nomination letter, the proposed mentoring plan for the Fellow's involvement in leadership learning experiences at the home institution, and the nominee's letter of intent.
 To meet program goals and maximize each Fellow's leadership development opportunities, we seek diversity in the Fellows' cohort based on nominee's career stage, academic discipline, and leadership / management experience.

 Thirty (30) qualified nominees will be selected.
-Nominees will be notified in early May.
+Due to the deadline extension, nominees will be notified in early May 2021.